-On April 20, while looking to the sky, U.S. Speaker of the House Nancy Pelosi addressed the nation and seemingly, the spirit of George Floyd yesterday with these words.
+On 20th April, while looking to the sky, Speaker of the House Nancy Pelosi addressed the nation and seemingly, the spirit of George Floyd yesterday with these words.
 Her remarks followed a jury rendering a guilty verdict on all three counts against Officer Derek Chauvin in his trial for Floyd's murder.

-“...For being there, to call out to your mom,” Pelosi continued her post-verdict speech.
+“...For being there, to call out to your mum,” Pelosi continued her post-verdict speech.
 She stumbled on, but not without halting, for the briefest of moments, to acknowledge the untethered pain of that invocation.
 “How heartbreaking was that?” she asked so casually it gave me chills.
-She moved on, surrounded by lawmakers and a D.C. crowd flanked by police and military officers tasked with keeping "law and order" in case the verdict went the other way — a tell-tale indication of our own government’s faith in this system.
+She moved on, surrounded by lawmakers and a DC crowd flanked by police and military officers tasked with keeping ‘law and order’ in case the verdict went the other way — a tell-tale indication of our own government’s faith in this system.
 The excessive police presence was an even bigger sign of the country’s (lack of) faith in the verdict at a time when neither law, nor order would be enough of an answer for Black people in America.
 “Heartbreaking.”
 Yes, that’s one word for it.

 This verdict is not a good thing, it was the only thing.